hpe-dev-incubator/hpe-dev-portal/content/blog/second-blog-post-from-denis-choukroun.md

 author: Denis Choukroun
 authorimage: /img/Avatar1.svg
 ---
-Thsi is a new test.
+This is a new test - this is a new test.

 Denis

 ```markdown